Find Affordable College Courses

 $3,723 Average Tuition & Fees

-Our 2023 rankings named Northcentral Technical College the best value school in Wisconsin for mental and social health services students.
-Located in the city of Wausau, North Central Technical College is a public college with a medium-sized student population.
+Our analysis found Northcentral Technical College to be the best value school for mental and social health services students who want to pursue a degree in Wisconsin.
+Located in the small city of Wausau, North Central Technical College is a public college with a moderately-sized student population.

-In-state tuition fees for undergraduate students at North Central Technical College are $3,723 per year.
+North Central Technical College undergraduate students pay an average of $3,723 in in-state tuition and fees each year.
 After completing their degree, mental health services graduates from North Central Technical College carry an average student debtload of $17,600.

 Read More…